 In addition, Conner is doggedly working to get some of his father's money for the newsletter subscriptions refunded.
 So far, he has recouped $26,000.

-9. Monitor accounts.
+9. Monitor accounts

 EverSafe sends suspicious activity alerts, including warnings for unusual withdrawals, missing deposits, odd charges, changes in spending patterns, and much more.

-You might pick three or four people to get alerts.
-“With both of these services, the people who are allowed access to the financial documents can be friends, a family lawyer, or biological family members.
+You might pick 3 or 4 people to get alerts.
+With both of these services, the people who are allowed access to the financial documents can be friends, a family lawyer, or biological family members.
 If privacy is a stumbling block, the service can be set up in a way where you don't have to reveal amounts you hold in accounts.
-Monthly fees range from $7.49 for up to five financial accounts to $22.99 for unlimited accounts and monthly credit reports.
+Monthly fees range from $7.49 for up to 5 financial accounts to $22.99 for unlimited accounts and monthly credit reports.
 (Fidelity customers receive a discount.)

 Conner set up a FidSafe box for his father.
 "Dad's bank, credit card, and investment account numbers, and the passwords, and his renter's and automobile insurance policy and long-term care policy are stored there," he says.
 In addition to his father and his stepmother, Conner, his sister, and his stepmother's daughter have access to the virtual vault.

-10. Schedule family financial meetings.
+10. Schedule family financial meetings

 Immediately after the discovery of the newsletter subscriptions, Conner, his sister, his stepmother's daughter, and his father talked weekly, but then the phone calls slacked off.

 More recently, though, Conner's sister discovered on a review of her father's credit report that he had opened a new credit card without telling them.
 The siblings quickly started biweekly conference calls.
-"We're encouraging our stepmother to be part of the conversation, too," says Conner.
+"We're encouraging our stepmother to be part of the conversation too," says Conner.
 "Because she is living with him now, she is truly our eyes and ears on the ground."